benrhine/benrhine.github.com/_posts/2020-12-12-howto-autostart-encrypted-unraid-array.md

 <span class="image left"><img src="{{ "/images/unraid-002-disk-auto-start.png" | absolute_url }}" alt="" /></span>

 Now reboot unraid and it should auto authenticat your encrypted array and mount your disks automatically.

+Finally a shout out to the excellent tutorials by Space Invader One for his excelent tutorials where much of this information is derived from https://www.youtube.com/watch?v=TSlHEBR1yfY